picarrow/hit-match/README.md

 - `hit_match:player_is_hurt_by_entity` is called when a player is damaged by an entity.

 Like the `hit_match:targets` entity-type tag, the described function tags are intended to be overridden by a dependent data pack.
-The functions that are appended to these tags are where it becomes easier to select the *acting targets* of a damage exchange.
+The functions that are appended to these tags are where it can become easier to select the *actors* of a damage exchange.

-The entities that produce a damage exchange are referred to as actors, and if a target is an actor, it is referred to as an acting target.
+The entities that produce a damage exchange are referred to as actors.
 ### Selection of Targets
 &nbsp;&nbsp;&nbsp;&nbsp;In regards to the member functions of the aforementioned function tags, the player earning the advancement becomes the executor.
 The execution position, rotation, and dimension also become that of the same player.